 There are three types of farecards: metro farecards, metro passes, and a SmarTrip card.

 Metro Farecard: a paper farecard that can be used multiple times on multiple days until the value of the farecard reaches zero.
 It can be purchased and recharged at dispensing machines located in all metro stations.
-Metro farecards can hold a minimum of $1.45 and a maximum of $45.00
+If you use a paper farecard, you will pay a surcharge for each trip.
+To avoid this additional cost, use a SmarTrip® card.

 Metro Pass: If you are traveling to Washington DC for a few days and plan to use the Metro to move around the city, buying a One-Day Pass, a 7-Day Short Trip Pass, or a 7-Day Fast Pass may be a cost effective solution because it provides unlimited metro travel.